 Library Orientation is the first library visit of the school year.
 Our lowest-grade-level students are new to the school and library, so we need to help them feel at home in this strange new environment.
 I have a short activity to familiarize them with the Fiction area, then show them a video I created on “How to choose a good book” to read.
 Students follow along with a small ¼-sheet checklist, which they then take with them to find their first Fiction book to check out.
 I created this as a narrated Microsoft PPT, then saved as a video.

-I’m always dismayed when students hang on to a book for weeks without finishing it, so I address this at all grade level orientations (2nd visit for newbies, 1st visit for higher grades) with a video I created on GoAnimate called “Use the 20-page Guide to Decide”.
+It’s silly for students to hang on to a book for weeks without finishing it, so I address this at all grade level orientations (2nd visit for newbies, 1st visit for higher grades) using this video.
+I created “Use the 20-page Guide to Decide” on GoAnimate.

 ACADEMIC HONESTY VIDEO